Unidata/netcdf-c/man4/netcdf.md

   [[\<](#Conventions "Previous section in reading order")]   [[\>](#Whats-New "Next section in reading order")]       [[\<\<](#Introduction "Beginning of this chapter or previous chapter")]   [[Up](#Introduction "Up section")]   [[\>\>](#Dataset-Components "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ---------------------------------------------------------- ---------------------------------------------------- --- ------------------------------------------------------------------------- ------------------------------------ ---------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-1.8 Background and Evolution of the NetCDF Interface {.section}
+1.8 Background and Evolution of the NetCDF Interface
 ----------------------------------------------------

 The development of the netCDF interface began with a modest goal related